DougHennig/Document/README.md

 * After creating one or more documents for an order, select the Documents tab to see a list of documents.
 Select one and click View to download it from S3 and view it in your default PDF viewer.
 Click Add to display a form to manually add a document or remove to remove the selected document.

+## Helping with this project

+See [How to contribute to Document](.github/CONTRIBUTING.md) for details on how to help with this project.

+## Releases

+The latest version is 2025.07.29 (the cVersion property of the Document class).

+See the [change log](ChangeLog.md) for release information.